Electric System Input Data¶

 MaximumStorage |

-Maximum energy that can be stored by the ESS unit |
+Maximum amount of energy that can be stored by the ESS unit |

 GWh |